 That’s where You Need a Budget (YNAB) comes in.

 This popular budgeting app has helped hundreds of people evaluate their cash flow, change their spending, and reach their financial goals.

 But with dozens of budgeting apps on the market, why would you choose YNAB?

 You Need a Budget (YNAB) is a personal budgeting software for people who need to get control of their money.
-YNAB can be used on your computer or phone to track your budget from anywhere.
+YNAB is available on desktop, Androids, and iPhones to track your budget anywhere.
 Users enjoy the platform’s simple, easy-to-understand format and encouraging approach to budgeting.

 The YNAB zero-based budget takes a while to set up because you have to think carefully about your expenses and goals.
 Once you have the initial budget, you’ll feel much more confident about your true expenses and know that you have a plan for paying down debt and saving.

 Simple budgeting method: YNAB uses the zero-based budgeting method, assigning a job to every dollar.
-It’s a straightforward and easy-to-understand budgeting system, although there is a learning curve when learning how to use the actual software.
+It’s a straightforward and easy-to-understand budgeting system, although there is a learning curve for the actual software.

 Allows you to set goals: If you’re trying to reach a specific goal, you can do that through YNAB.
-You can also track sinking funds digitally, like if you save every three months for a water bill.
+You can also track sinking funds digitally, like if you save each month for annual car insurance payments.

 Customer support and education: YNAB offers emails, articles, and tutorials for users on how to make the most of the app.
 If you’re new to budgeting and have lots of questions, the support is invaluable.
 They’re very quick to respond to inquiries.

 Forces you to care about categorizing every transaction: Jacob Wade of I Heart Budgets said that YNAB wants its customers to make sure to categorize all their transactions.
 This forces people to really measure their spending and be responsible for every expense.